apple-admins/on-this-day/README.md

 Review the [Wiki](../../wiki) for information about contributing to this project.

 ## Suggest more events
-Create an [Issue](../../issues) to suggest adding an event.
-Be sure to include helpful information such as:
+Create an [Issue](../../issues) to suggest adding or correcting an event.

-* Event name
-* Event date (including month, date, and year)
-* Recommended online references for computer file paths